Observable Graph View

 - Labels (gear icon): Turns labels on or off (default) for the graph points.

-- Download (down arrow icon): Exports the data from the IOC.
+- Download (down arrow icon): Exports the data from the Observable.

 The second menu bar offers these options:

-- Filter by IOCs, sources (enclaves), or tags
+- Filter by Observable, sources (enclaves), or tags

 - Undo last action